-School is not always easy.
-Most young people have days when they do not want to go.
-However, if they are not in school they will feel behind in their learning when they return.
+School isn't always easy.
+Most young people have days when they don't want to go.
+However, if they aren't in school, they will feel behind in their learning when they return.
 That can have a big effect on their confidence.
 They also miss out on shared experiences with friends, which can make them feel left out.
 This can make school feel even harder and lead to more regular absence.